American Eagle (AEO)

 American Eagle Same-Store Sales Growth

-In the latest quarter, American Eagle’s same-store sales rose 4% year on year.
-This performance was more or less in line with its historical levels.
+In the latest quarter, American Eagle’s same-store sales rose 8% year on year.
+This growth was an acceleration from its historical levels, which is always an encouraging sign.

 7. Gross Margin & Pricing Power

-In Q3, American Eagle produced a 40.5% gross profit margin, in line with the same quarter last year.
-On a wider time horizon, American Eagle’s full-year margin has been trending down over the past 12 months, decreasing by 2.2 percentage points.
+American Eagle produced a 37% gross profit margin in Q4, in line with the same quarter last year.
+On a wider time horizon, American Eagle’s full-year margin has been trending down over the past 12 months, decreasing by 2.4 percentage points.
 If this move continues, it could suggest a more competitive environment with some pressure to discount products and higher input costs (such as labor and freight expenses to transport goods).

 8. Operating Margin

-Analyzing the trend in its profitability, American Eagle’s operating margin might fluctuated slightly but has generally stayed the same over the last year.
+Analyzing the trend in its profitability, American Eagle’s operating margin decreased by 3.9 percentage points over the last year.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.
+American Eagle’s performance was poor no matter how you look at it - it shows that costs were rising and it couldn’t pass them onto its customers.

 American Eagle Trailing 12-Month Operating Margin (GAAP)